scrtlabs/protocol/docs/source/introduction.rst

 :doc:`getting started<GettingStarted>`, and is in line of our goal of open-source development.
 This convenient approach allows any developer to get started with limited friction.
-Future releases will be deployed on Ethereum testnet and mainet.
+Future releases will be deployed on Ethereum testnet and mainnet.